Pat Butcher: 1986–2012

 In August 2007, Pat discovers that her mother lied about the date of her sister Joan's death.
-She and a kind stranger, Len Harker (Christopher Ellison), break into Joan's care home and learn that Joan died only a few years earlier after marrying a man with Down's syndrome.
+She and a kind stranger, Len Harker (Christopher Ellison), break into Joan's care home and learn that Joan died only a few years earlier after marrying a man with Down syndrome.
 Pat is touched to discover that Joan often spoke of how much she loved her.

 In March 2008, Pat announces she is leaving Walford for Spain, but gets news that Frank has died of throat cancer.
 She is devastated, and despite initial feuding, she and Peggy support each other through Frank's funeral.
 Pat opts to remain in Walford when her granddaughter Bianca Jackson (Patsy Palmer) turns to her for help soon after, moving in with her four children.

 Having reconciled with one grandchild, Pat severs her bond with another when she discovers Ian's stepson Steven Beale (Aaron Sidwell) is in hiding with his runaway half-sister, Lucy Beale (Melissa Suffield).
 Pat threatens to tell Ian the truth, and is hit by a car driven by Roxy Mitchell (Rita Simons) whilst trying to apprehend Steven.
 She spends time in hospital, where Steven attempts to smother her before she can tell Ian.
 His plan fails, and Lucy returns to Ian.

 Pat suffers a heart attack in January 2010 amidst increasing animosity with Janine.
 It is revealed that she has an underlying condition and needs a pacemaker, but refuses to have the operation.
 Janine persuades Pat to have the pacemaker fitted, and she makes a full recovery.

 Disgusted with the litter in Albert Square, Peggy and Pat both decide to run for the council.
 They are interviewed by journalist Harvey Freeman (Martin Jarvis), but eventually they both pull out of the election.
 Harvey secretly woos them both, causing various rows between the women when they find out.
 They both finally unite against Harvey and humiliate him in punishment.

 Pat and Peggy's friendship strengthens, so Pat is hurt when Peggy leaves Walford without saying goodbye, upset to lose her best friend.
 When Pat discovers that Janine stabbed herself in order to frame Stacey after making the discovery that she killed Peggy's late former husband Archie (Larry Lamb), she denounces Janine once more and goes to New Zealand to visit Simon.
 She returns in April to find that Bianca is in prison and that her adopted great-granddaughter Whitney Dean (Shona McGarty) is missing, although she is relieved when Whitney returns home shortly after.